Understanding the social impacts of climate change

 Widening inequality

-• Climate change exacerbates structural disadvantage—impacting First Nations peoples, women, migrants, and people with disability most.
+Climate change exacerbates existing disadvantage—impacting First Nations peoples, women, migrants, and people with disability most.

 Breakdown of care and informal support systems

-• Volunteer fatigue is becoming a structural risk as communities face back-to-back climate disruptions with little recovery time.
+Volunteer networks are stretched thin as communities face back-to-back climate disruptions with little recovery time.

 Addressing the social impacts of climate change isn’t about patching up the fallout.
 It’s about embedding resilience into how we design communities, services, infrastructure, and support systems.